The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 Yeah.
 What got you guys into thinking about production?
 Because most people are like, hey, you know, I'll go ahead and vlog.

-what came up, who came up with the idea?
-I always had massive passion for entertainment.
-And, like I said, I was in really big movies as an actor.
+who came up with the idea?
+I always had a massive passion for entertainment.
+And like I said, I was in really big movies as an actor.

 But then when he started filming his transformation journey on a cell phone,